OSHAYE/curriculum2016/year1/units/unit3/README.md

 	<th align="left" colspan="2">The project for this unit has the student log onto a tutorial designed by General Assembly.
 This tutorial will reinforce student understanding of materials taught and will introduce CSS basics. </th>
 </table>

-[<a href="https://github.com/ScriptEdcurriculum/curriculum2016/wiki/foundationsCourse#unit-3-html-lists-ids--classes">Check out other projects and resources from other volunteers!
-Remember to add your own!</a>]

 ##Extra Resources, Challenges and Projects
-[Common Core & Computer Science Standards Alignment](csStandards.md)
+[Common Core & Computer Science Standards Alignment](csStandards.md) Check out other projects and resources from other volunteers!
+Add your own!
+Click <a href="https://github.com/ScriptEdcurriculum/curriculum2016/wiki/foundationsCourse#unit-3-html-lists-ids--classes">here</a>]